-The Company evaluates performance and allocates resources, in part, based on profit and loss before taxes.
+The Company evaluates performance and allocates resources, in part, based on income (loss) before taxes.
 The accounting policies of the reportable segments are the same as those described in the summary of significant accounting policies (see Note 1).
 Intersegment sales are recorded at the Company's cost plus a fixed profit percentage.